drashland/website/WORKFLOWS.md

 ## Production Deployments

 Production deployments are triggered when a branch is merged into the `production` branch.
-The only branch that should be merged into the `production` branch is `staging`.
+The only branch that should be merged into the `production` branch should be `staging`.

 ### Handling Hotfixes